 The medial and lateral pterygoid muscles are more profound in the jaw and necessary for moving the jaw laterally and vertically.
 While chewing, the medial pterygoid works with the masseter to raise the lower jaw and create a grinding motion.
 The lateral pterygoid, on the other hand, depresses and protrudes the lower jaw, which allows for forward movement.

 If we had to pick one muscle out of these to be different, it would be the “Temporalis Muscle.”
 You might ask why.
 The temporalis muscle is the name of an anatomical feature that gives it its name: it is the more superficial of the three main muscles of mastication.
 It is different from the lower and functionally opposite pterygoid muscles in this way.
-Its job is essential but it doesn’t participate in as many complex moves as the other muscles.
+Its job is essential, but it doesn’t involve as many complex moves as the other muscles.

 The Role of the Temporalis in Elevation